hhru/api/docs_eng/authorization.md

 * [application authorisation](authorization_for_application.md)
 * [user authorisation](authorization_for_user.md)

----

-m.hh.ru was the main API domain until April 1, 2015.
-It will be possible to authorize through m.hh.ru, but from now on it is preferable to use the hh.ru domain.
-Documentation has been updated in accordance with the new address.

----
+> Attention!
+For authorization, you need to use the hh.ru domain, the m.hh.ru domain is no longer available.

 * [Getting an access token](#get-access_token)
 * [Using an access token](#use-access_token)